Blue9/ece3400-team20/Labs/Lab4TeamFPGA/Lab4TeamFPGA.md

 <img src=https://github.com/Blue9/ece3400-team20/blob/gh-pages/img/portfolio/ColorBar.PNG width=250>

-# Team FPGA: Color Detection
+# Team FPGA Color Detection Settings:

 After obtaining a color bar test, we attempted to work on obtaining image quality such that we would be able to detect shape colors.
 Initial image quality of the camera was very poor and so we replaced all of our wires.
 After that did not work well, we attempted to play around with the register settings and utilized RGB 444 instead of RGB 565 for our tranmission setting.
 We found the following register settings to work well: